 A walk from Yesnaby to Skaill

 A very fine walk in Orkney is from the Yesnaby cliffs to the Bay of Skaill, hiking along the cliffs of the West Mainland.
-Most visitors to the impressive cliffs at Yesnaby explore the immediate area, and enjoy the stunning views there, but we think there is much to see if you take the less beaten path and walk northwards.

 The fossilised remains of Stromatolites are blue-green algae that once grew here.
 These primitive plants provide the most ancient records of life on Earth, and are thought to have created the oxygen-rich atmosphere of the planet by fixing large amounts of Carbon dioxide.